 Plant Molecular Biology

 The course will introduce molecular biology concepts and encourage the application of these concepts to the particular plant gene being studied.
 This upper-level elective course has a strong laboratory element.
 Small groups will study different plant genes during the semester.
 The laboratory element will be a self-paced group project to amplify, clone, sequence, and examine the expression profiles of plant genes.
 Gene databases such as TAIR and NCBI, as well as sequence analysis software, will be used throughout the course.
 The groups will be guided to make week-by-week project plans, to troubleshoot problems, and record results in laboratory notebooks.
 In addition, weekly results and progress will be shared via an interactive wiki.
-(Prerequisites: BIOL-201 or BIOL-202 or BIOG-240 or equivalent course.)
-Lab 3, Lecture 3 (Spring).
+(Prerequisites: (BIOL-206 and BIOL-216) or BIOL-201 or BIOL-202 or BIOG-240 or equivalent courses.)
+Lab 3 (Spring).

 Bacterial-Host Interactions: Microbiomes of the World